Do You Lack Optimism?

 Without a doubt, it must have been the Holy Spirit working in me.
 Making those two very dark seasons of my life work out according to God’s plan and purpose.

 To find encouragement, one must also be optimistic, for who in the world goes fishing, thinking that there are no fish in the water.
 Optimism is hoping and knowing in your heart that God provides for us.
-He provides us with what we need because his word promises us that! ~ Bill Greguska
+He gives us what we need because his word promises us that! ~ Bill Greguska

 How Can We Practice Optimism?